-Doctors usually give corticosteroids taken by mouth (such as prednisone).
+To treat scleritis, doctors usually give corticosteroids taken by mouth (such as prednisone).
 Very rarely, nonsteroidal anti-inflammatory drugs taken by mouth are enough treatment for mild cases.
-If the person has an autoimmune disorder or does not respond to corticosteroids, drugs that suppress the immune system (immunosuppressants), such as methotrexate, cyclophosphamide, or rituximab, may be needed.
+If the person has an autoimmune disorder Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
+What triggers autoimmune disorders is not known.
+Symptoms vary depending on... read more or does not respond to corticosteroids, drugs that suppress the immune system (immunosuppressants), such as methotrexate, cyclophosphamide, or rituximab, may be needed.

 People who are at risk of a perforation may need surgical repair.